retooth2/xenharmlib/doc/quickstart.rst

 Like the tuning object on the lower level, the notation object provides us with builder methods to create notes, intervals, and scales.

-Individual notes can be created by using the note method which expects a pitch class symbol and the base interval index (the octave number in EDOs) as arguments:
+Individual notes can be created by using the note method, which expects a pitch class symbol and the base interval index (the octave number in EDOs) as arguments: